Do Pre-Existing Injuries Affect My Current Personal Injury Claim?

 If you were already injured or suffering from a health issue before being involved in a personal injury accident, your preexisting condition may affect your personal injury claim.
 Below, you can learn about how preexisting injuries can impact the potential success of your claim for compensation.

-If you or a loved one is currently pursuing a personal injury claim and has a preexisting condition, it is vital to contact a knowledgeable New Jersey personal injury lawyer at Lynch Law Firm for assistance.
+If you or a loved one is currently pursuing a personal injury claim and has a preexisting condition, it is vital to contact a knowledgeable New Jersey personal injury lawyer at Lynch Law Firm, PC for assistance.
 During a free consultation, we can explain how the preexisting injury can impact your claim, why the insurance agency may use it to discredit your current injuries and how we can help you present an effective case under these circumstances.

 What is a Preexisting Injury?